Homily for the 12th Sunday in Ordinary Time, June 21, 2020, Year A

 Sparrows are the most common and the most plentiful of all birds.
 This being so, they are not valued very highly at all.
 If as a species they were becoming extinct you can safely bet, however, that committees and campaigns would spring up to save them.
 But what about human life?

-There are over eight billion human beings alive on this earth today.
+There are over seven billion human beings alive on this earth today.
 In this century, more than in any other century in human history, human life is less and less valued.
-Paradoxically, our contemporary society is committed to individual rights, to individual expression and personal choice, to the civil rights movement, the women’s movement, and the sexual revolution as no other generation in human history.
+Paradoxically the baby-boomer generation, namely all those born after the end of WWII, is committed to individual rights, to individual expression and personal choice, to the civil rights movement, the women’s movement, and the sexual revolution as no other generation in human history.
 But what about commitment to the right to life?

 Perversely and paradoxically, the people of this century are given to abortion and euthanasia as never before.
 Human life is disposable on a scale never before known to mankind.
 Nightly news broadcasts tell us of the loss of life in Africa, the Middle East, and the reported killings of people here in America.
 Life in our century is cheap, and while we ever more forcefully advocate individual rights we witness individual human lives being discarded and disposed of on a scale that boggles the mind.